Arranged marriage: Religion

 Since religion is important in the Hindu community, parents often find spouses that have the same religion for their children.
 When two people with different religions fall in love, one must convert to the other's religion, forsaking their own.
 It is socially unacceptable for people to intermarry, which is why parents arranging a marriage for their children will make sure they marry someone from the same faith.
 Hindus favor religious segregation, so many of them do not keep friendships with those from other religions.
 A study shows that 45% of Hindus only have friends who have the same religion as them and 13% have friends with different religions.
 This trains children to only desire to be around those of the same religion since intermingling of religious friendships and marriages are not too common.
 Furthermore, the people must marry within their caste system and most have a specific type of religion.
 They are taught this from a young age and it is considered one of the most important rules.
 When love outside of a person's caste happens, the parents sometimes threaten to kill the lover.
-Families fear of the opinions of the public is another reason why parents forbid their children from marrying outside their caste.
-The lowest, known as the untouchables, are seen as unclean and they are not even allowed to walk past someone from a higher caste because of fear that they will defile them.